Astra's Stargate Astra's Stargate

 SpaceX Crew Dragon new missions to ISS

 SpaceX launched the Axiom-3 mission (Ax-3) on January 18, 2024.
 The crew includes Michael López-Alegría as Commander, Walter Villadei as Pilot, Alper Gezeravcı and Marcus Wandt as Mission Specialists.
-Although scheduled to undock from the ISS on February 6 has been canceled due to bad weather at the Cape.
+Although scheduled to undock from the ISS on February 6 bad weather at the Cape moved the return to February 9, 2024.

 Find out about Crew Dragon on this page.